limingth/LASO/README.md

-# This is the master branch, and it has nothing at all.
+## Last Updated: 2012-10-20

-# please switch to gh-pages branch to get the real material.
+This is the master branch, and it has nothing at all. please switch to gh-pages branch to get the real material.

 These are the hints for your convinience